our founder & timeline

 1964

-CPRF Founder John F. "Jack" Jonas Jr., along with Deryl Schuster (Vice Chairman of the CPRF Board), opened the Jaycee Cerebral Palsy Ranch - a summer camp for teenagers with disabilities - to make up for the lack of accessible recreational activities available to teens.
+CPRF founder John F. “Jack” Jonas Jr. and Vice Chairman Deryl Schuster opened a summer camp for teenagers with disabilities.
 The Jaycee Ranch offered a traditional camp experience, complete with activities like fishing and swimming, but with wheelchair-accessible features and aides/counselors for assistance with daily living needs and activities.

 1972